Dragon Ball Z: Budokai 3

 Certain attacks were scrapped in the transition between games, but their audio still remains on the disc:

 Found within the audio files for Kid Gohan was this "Kamehameha!" shout.
-While he could use the attack in Budokai 1, he is only capable of using the Masenko in Budokai 3, so this clip is rendered unused.
-Notably, the clip is literally taken straight from Budokai 1 with no changes, implying it may simply be a leftover.
+While he could use the attack in the first Budokai game, he is only capable of using the Masenko in Budokai 3, so this clip is rendered unused.
+Notably, the clip is literally taken straight from the first Budokai game with no changes, implying it may simply be a leftover.

-An unused recycled version of Gotenks's Galactica Donut attack from Budokai 2, which plays a shorter animation and voice line in this game.
+An unused recycled version of Gotenks' Galactica Donut attack from Budokai 2, which plays a shorter animation and voice line in this game.

 Another recycled clip from Budokai 2, this time of Piccolo charging his Special Beam Cannon.